 Trees are an imperative initiative to One Bright City.
 Brightside has incorporated programs focusing on planting and expanding the tree canopy.
-Brightside knows the positive impact trees have on our city and is working with the Louisville Tree Commission, the Office of Sustainability, Louisville Grows and Brown-Forman’s Legacy Tree program to increase tree population and expanding Louisville’s tree canopy.
+Brightside knows the positive impact trees have on our city and is working with the Louisville Tree Commission, the LMG Division of Community Forestry, Louisville Grows and Brown-Forman’s Legacy Tree program to increase tree population and expanding Louisville’s tree canopy.

 Brightside, alongside great partners, will conduct a citizen forester training and organize spring and fall tree plantings.
 These plantings will engage and will empower the community to make a difference by contributing to this goal.